coryhouse/skillpath-react/README.md

 ## Introduction

-What are you building?
+* What are you building?
-What is your development background?
+* What is your development background?
+* What is your current JS experience?
+* What do you already know about React?

 ## Development Environment